Detecting Adversarial Image Examples in Deep Networks with Adaptive Noise Reduction: Conclusion

-\section{CONCLUSION}
+\section{Conclusion}

 Many efforts have been paid to use various techniques to defend or detect the adversarial image examples in DNNs.
-However, the prior knowledge of attack techniques or the modifications to the target model is often required.
+However, the prior knowledge of attack techniques or the modification to the target model is often required.
 This paper presents a straightforward and effective adversarial image examples detection method.
 The adversarial perturbations are regarded as a kind of noise and the proposed method is implemented as a filter to reduce their effect.
-The image 2-D entropy is used to automatically adjust the detection strategy for specific samples.
+The image entropy is used to automatically adjust the detection strategy for specific samples.
 Our method provides two important features (1) without requiring the prior knowledge about attacks and (2) can be directly integrated into unmodified models.

-The experiment shows that our method can achieve a high recall and precision in detecting the adversarial examples generated by the different attack techniques and targeting different models.
-Our method is also compatible with other defense techniques.
+We evaluate our method in both defense-unaware and defense-aware scenario.
+The experiments show that our method can achieve a high F1 score in detecting the adversarial examples generated by the different attack techniques and targeting different models in the defense-unaware scenario, and can effectively raise the bar for adversaries in the defense-aware scenario.
+Compared with existing detection methods, our method can perform better in both the two attack scenarios.
+Note that our method is also compatible with other defense techniques.
 A better performance can be achieved by combining them together.

-Our research demonstrated that the adversarial images can be effectively analyzed with classical image processing techniques.
-In the future, we will investigate more image processing techniques to find more effective and practicable detection techniques.
+Our research demonstrates that the adversarial images can be effectively analyzed with classic image processing techniques.
+In the future, we will investigate more image processing techniques to find more effective and practicable detection techniques, especially for defense-aware attacks.